mikenguyen13/data_analysis/_book/21-ANOVA.md

 \mu_. = \frac{\sum \mu_i}{a}
 $$

-To decide on the power probabilities we use the noncetral F distribution.
+To decide on the power probabilities we use the non-central F distribution.

 We could use the power table directly when effects are fixed and design is balanced by using **minimum range** of factor level means for your desired differences